-The Complainant contends that the disputed domain name is confusingly similar to its "Schneider Electric" trademark, as it is a misspelling of this wholly incorporated trademark.
+The Complainant contends that the disputed domain name is confusingly similar to its "PEPSICO" trademark, as it wholly incorporates this trademark (to which it merely adds a hyphen and the geographic designation "us").
 This last element is sufficient to support the finding that the disputed domain name is confusingly similar to the Complainant's trademark.
-Indeed, the mere misspelling of the Complainant's trademark does not change the overall impression of a most likely connection with the trademark "Schneider Electric" of the Complainant.
+Indeed, the mere adding of a geographic designation to the Complainant's trademark does not change the overall impression of a most likely connection with the well-known trademark "PEPSICO" of the Complainant.
 As to the gTLD ".com", the Complainant suggests that it should be disregarded, as per the usual practice.